Streetw1s3/Shapes-API-Discord/README.md

 Shape voices and image generation works just as you remember it.
 But I don't have a freewill feature, yet, as this would likely exceed their rate limit very quickly.

+You can host this in Visual Studio Code (like I do) or on any node.js server.

 Enjoy!